dmbeastz/phase1finalproject/README.md

 ## License
-Find a Flick is released under t
+Find a Flick is released under the MIT license